Bobby-coder/STREET-STYLE-LANDING-PAGE/README.md

 ## Time taken to finish this project

-It took 5 hours to finish it.
+It took me about 6 hours to complete this project.

 ## What I learned from this Project?